gauntface/gaunt.dev/content/blog/2010/12/28/how-to-multiple-proximity-alerts-in-android.md

 ---
 title: "How-To: Multiple Proximity Alerts in Android"
-excerpt: "There is a weird little trick to getting the location proximity alerts working in Android and here it is plus some demo code on github.com."
+description: "There is a weird little trick to getting the location proximity alerts working in Android and here it is plus some demo code on github.com."
 mainImage: "/images/blog/2014/06/16/10012162166-6e611105c5-o.jpg"
 primaryColor: "#b34c77"
 date: "2010-12-28T16:52:19-08:00"